Steps to Apply:

 - Sciences courses (BIOL, CHEM & MATH) must be five years fresh; may not mix A&P I and II sequence with A and P sequence; must be 4 credit hours each.
 College Algebra equivalent to MATH 1314 or higher.
 MATH or STAT based statistics; not specialty based statistics.
 Virtual, distant-learning or online science course offerings are not acceptable.

 - Have ≥ 3.0 GPA in the 31 credit hours of Nursing Program prerequisites; have ≥ 3.0 GPA in the 59 credit hours of the pre-nursing curriculum.
 No grade less than ‘C’ will be accepted.

 - TEAS-V score must be ≥ 64.
+The TEAS V exam may be taken every 30 days prior the application period to which you are applying.
+During the application period the TEAS V exam can only be taken 1 time.
+Given multiple test scores for a nursing applicant the highest score will be the one used for the student’s application.
 Have an official copy of your TEAS-V score sent by ATI directly to the Medical & Allied Health Program (see above).

 - Nursing applicant advisement by the Medical & Allied Health Program is recommended but not required.

 - SHSU applicants who have completed at least 24 credit hours of the pre-nursing curriculum at SHSU will receive admission preference.

 - Students with a second Bachelor’s Degree and have completed 16 hours of the pre-nursing curriculum at SHSU will receive admission preference.